 In the event of a difference between the time of transmission specified and the time of receipt recorded on our receiving equipment, the latter will be deemed the time of receipt.
 In the absence of positive acknowledgement of receipt of a communication by us in a form that is readable by us, it should not be assumed to have been so received.

-20. As we always try to provide an excellent professional service to all our clients, we do need to know if you are at any time dissatisfied with the service you have received from us.
+25. As we always try to provide an excellent professional service to all our clients, we do need to know if you are at any time dissatisfied with the service you have received from us.
 Complaints should be sent in writing, within six months of the matter occurring, to the responsible partner or consultant.
 For matters relating to renewals the responsible partner is Dr Michael Spencer.
 The written complaint should indicate that it is a formal complaint and give full details of the work undertaken and why it was unsatisfactory.
-The responsible partner or consultant will consider the written complaint and issue a written decision stating with reasons whether, in his opinion, the complaint is well founded.
-In that event he will offer compensation, such as a waiver of fees charged.
-If, after receiving the decision, you are still dissatisfied, a further complaint should be submitted to a second partner, namely Mr David Crouch, or, if Mr Crouch is the responsible partner, Mr William Hanson.
+The responsible partner or consultant will consider the written complaint and issue a written decision stating with reasons whether, in his or her opinion, the complaint is well founded.
+In that event he or she will offer compensation, such as a waiver of fees charged.
+If, after receiving the decision, you are still dissatisfied, a further complaint should be submitted to a second partner, namely Dr Michael Spencer, or, if Dr Spencer is the responsible partner, Mr William Hanson.
 The further complaint should contain observations on the written decision.
 The second partner will consider the further complaint and issue a further decision stating with reasons whether, in his opinion, the further complaint is well founded.
 In that event he will offer compensation, or if compensation has already been offered, increased compensation.
-If, after receiving the further decision, you are still dissatisfied, your complaint relates to poor service, and you are an individual, or a very small business, charity, club or trust, a complaint may be submitted within six months to: The Legal Ombudsman, PO Box 15870, Birmingham B30 9EB.
+If, after receiving the further decision, you are still dissatisfied, your complaint relates to poor service, and you are an individual, or a very small business, charity, club or trust, a complaint may be submitted within six months to: The Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ.
 Email: email@example.com.
-Complaints concerning professional misconduct should be addressed to: IPReg, 5th Floor, The Outer Temple, 222-225 Strand, London WC2R 1BA.
+Complaints concerning professional misconduct should be addressed to: IPReg, 20 Little Britain, London EC1A 7DH.
 Email: firstname.lastname@example.org and must generally be received within 12 months of the matter occurring.